When will interest rates go down again and how do they affect mortgages?

 Mortgage rates are still much higher than they have been for much of the past decade.

-The average two-year fixed mortgage rate is 5.39%, according to financial information company Moneyfacts, and a five-year deal is 5.09%.
+As of 19 March, the average two-year fixed mortgage rate is 5.34%, according to financial information company Moneyfacts, and a five-year deal is 5.18%.
+The average two-year tracker is 5.19%.

 It means many homebuyers and those remortgaging are having to pay a lot more than if they had borrowed the same amount a few years ago.